theriex/spa/README.md

 -------------------

   - All Web page compatible image files become page images.
-Any file with "_xnoi_" in the name is not included in the page.
+Any file with "&#95;xnoi&#95;" in the name is not included in the page.

   - A corresponding .txt file is a comment for a photo.
 A corresponding .mp3 file is audio about a photo.
 Any freestanding .txt files become paragraphs in the page.

   - Files can be organized into folders/directories.
-Any folder with "_xsec_" in the name gets made into a section within the parent folder page.
+Any folder with "&#95;xsec&#95;" in the name gets made into a section within the parent folder page.

 Basic use: